Artwork for Eleanor Kercher

 Woodworker/furniture maker using locally-sourced greenwood and traditional methods.

 I sometimes take my pole-lathe and shaving-horse to shows to demonstrate some of the techniques used.
 I teach simple knife techniques for making wooden flowers and spoons.
+This year I have made a number of small trees for Ashfield Park School in Ross-on-Wye and also demonstrated how they were made.

 Evening class in Basic woodwork 2000-1